 - a purple zombie with blood dripping from its mouth

-To get step-by-step directions for making this cool Monster Face Cookies recipe on The Decorated Cookie blog, click on the photo credit link above.
+To get step-by-step directions for making this cool Monster Face Cookies recipe on The Decorated Cookie blog, click on the photo credit "Source" link, above.

 Halloween Oreo Cakester Spiders

 Meaghan Mountford of The Decorated Cookie blog is the former Edible Crafts editor for the fabulous CraftGossip blog.
-She popped back for a guest post and shared her surprisingly quick and easy 8-eyed, 8-legged, edible black spiders for Halloween.
-You can whip these up in practically no time, and their easy enough for even young children to make with you!
+She popped back for a guest post and shared her surprisingly quick and easy 8-eyed, 8-legged, edible black spiders, You can whip these up in practically no time, and they're easy enough for even young children to make with you!